IBM/z_ansible_collections_samples/zos_management/zosmf_security_configuration_assistant/README.md

 # z/OSMF Security Configuration Assistant

-This project provides sample playbooks which demonstrate how to validate security requirements on target z/OS systems by leveraging z/OSMF Security Configuration Assistant (SCA).
+This project provides sample playbooks which demonstrate how to validate and provision security requirements on target z/OS systems by leveraging z/OSMF Security Configuration Assistant (SCA).
 These playbooks leverage module `zmf_sca`, which is provided by IBM's z/OSMF collection included in the Red Hat Ansible Certified Content for IBM Z.